Viking History: Insight into the Age of Phantom Travellers

 Vikings have been popularised in mythology as murderous plunderers.
 A far less common association but equally appropriate for the ruthless Vikings is the Viking slave trader.

-Trading was an integral part of the Viking economy as one Arabic writer at the time noted.
+As one Arabic writer noted, trading was an integral part of the Viking economy.
 The Viking ruse had no cultivated fields, so Vikings would not only enslave the local population of the settlements they raided in France, Britain, and Ireland but also demanded slaves as tribute from the Eastern Slavic communities in Russia and Finnish farming communities.

 Viking History: The Harshness of Enslavement

 Contemporaries noted that the Vikings treated their slaves well and dressed them appropriately.
-But not out of any humanitarian concerns, but rather to make sure that their merchandise wasn’t damaged and was presentable.
-In order to extract maximum silver from their slaves.
-Females slaves were also expected fornicate with their Viking slave masters.
+But not out of any humanitarian concerns.
+Rather, they wanted to make sure that their merchandise wasn’t damaged and was presentable.
+To extract maximum silver from their slaves.
+Female slaves were also expected to fornicate with their Viking slave masters.

 It should be noted that during this period, it wasn’t just Muslims and Vikings who were engaging in slave trading.
-Much of Europe was engaged in slave trading.
-The Venetians were especially adept at buying and selling of slaves.
+Much of Europe was involved in slave trading.
+The Venetians were especially adept at buying and selling slaves.

 Viking History: What If the Vikings Stayed in America?

-If there was one thing a Viking was first and foremost, he was an avid sailor.
-Their fantastically crafted ships allowed the Scandinavians to explore new lands, either peacefully or not.
-The Viking age, yes, was an age of pillaging and bloodshed, but it was also an age of colonisation and exploration.
+If there was one thing a Viking was, first and foremost, he was an avid sailor.
+Their fantastically crafted ships allowed the Scandinavians to explore new lands peacefully or not.
+The Viking Age, yes, was an age of pillaging and bloodshed, but it was also an age of colonisation and exploration.

-As mentioned, the Vikings were able to colonise Newfoundland in Canada (which was known as Vinland at that time).
+As mentioned, the Vikings could colonise Newfoundland in Canada (known as Vinland then).
 The colony of Newfoundland failed in the span of a few years.
 There was just too much going against it to be successful.
-But the idea of Scandinavians somehow living in the New World 500 years before Columbus’s discovery is far too interesting to just not discuss.
-So let’s imagine what if in an alternate timeline, the Vikings stayed in America?
-That failed colony of Newfoundland somehow stayed alive just like Iceland?
+However, the idea of Scandinavians living in the New World 500 years before Columbus’s discovery is far too interesting, and we should not discuss it.
+So let’s imagine what if the Vikings stayed in America in an alternate timeline?
+That failed colony of Newfoundland somehow stayed alive, just like Iceland.
 Before I get into that question, I want to answer this one: Why did Newfoundland fail in the first place?

 Viking History: Failure of Newfoundland

-First are the natives themselves, or “Scraeling” as the Vikings called them.
+First are the natives, or “Scraeling” as the Vikings called them.
 The Vikings and natives didn’t go along.
 The very first confrontation included the Vikings killing two natives while the natives then chased them off.

 The third was navigation and technology.
-Even for the Vikings, the journey was tough, so don’t imagine the regular trips that future societies could easily do to the New World.
+Even for the Vikings, the journey was arduous, so don’t imagine the regular trips that future societies could easily make to the New World.
 Vikings were best on the shore and not really in the open ocean.

-The point I’m making is I know Newfoundland surviving is practically impossible.
+My point is that I know that surviving Newfoundland is practically impossible.
 This is more or less theoretical, taking all these factors into account.

 Viking History: The Vikings and the Natives

-So, onto the scenario: if you’re imagining North America in this alternate timeline having some hybrid culture between Vikings and natives, well, I’m sorry to crush your thoughts.
-The Vikings never wanted to intermingle with the natives, and even if somehow they did, there were very few Vikings to create some hybrid culture.
+So, let’s move on to the scenario: if you imagine North America in this alternate timeline having some hybrid culture between Vikings and natives, I’m sorry to crush your thoughts.
+The Vikings never wanted to intermingle with the natives, and even if somehow they did, there were very few Vikings who could create some hybrid culture.
 The colony would simply become less Scandinavian over time and disappear.

-What I qualify as colonisation and success is Newfoundland surviving to create a lasting Scandinavian presence in Canada.
-Be enough of a success that word comes out, more Vikings actually show up to sustain the colony in North America.
+What I qualify as colonisation and success is Newfoundland’s survival to create a lasting Scandinavian presence in Canada.
+Be enough of a success that word comes out; more Vikings show up to sustain the colony in North America.

-There are of course multiple possibilities to that scenario.
+There are, of course, multiple possibilities for that scenario.
 But, in general, the Americas would be something that Europe would have known about for centuries before actually reaching it.
-Of course, we’ll never truly know what would happen if Vikings colonised America, but it’s definitely fun to theorise.
+Of course, we’ll never honestly know what would happen if Vikings colonised America, but it’s fun to theorise.

 Viking History: The End of the Viking Age

-Many people put the end of the Viking in the 11th century.
-At this time, a number of things were happening.
+Many people put the end of the Vikings in the 11th century.
+At this time, several things were happening.

 Firstly, Scandinavia was becoming more and more politically centralised.
-And that shaped up the beginning of the modern Scandinavian nations as we know them.
+That shaped the beginning of modern Scandinavian nations, as we know them.

-A main source of Viking opportunity to go raiding was the way their class structure was established.
-It was a greater emphasis on democracy and really less of an emphasis on having single, unquestionable leaders.
-There is a story, in fact, of Vikings in France being asked to identify their leader to which they replied: “we are all leaders here.”
+A leading source of Viking opportunity to go raiding was how their class structure was established.
+It was a greater emphasis on democracy and less of a focus on having single, unquestionable leaders.
+There is a story, in fact, of Vikings in France being asked to identify their leader, to which they replied: “We are all leaders here.”

-Later on, that all changed; the wealthy elite all moved higher to the top that governments became more centralised and encompassed more territory and the then-Viking-homelands began to resemble other European nations.
+Later, that all changed; the wealthy elite moved higher to the top governments, became more centralised, and encompassed more territory.
+The then-Viking-homelands began to resemble other European nations.

 Viking History: Changes of the Vikings

 Furthermore, Viking explorations sort of slowed down at that time, too.
-It’s true that the Vikings proclaimed most grounds on the north-west side of the world.
+The Vikings indeed proclaimed most grounds on the north-west side of the world.
 But they didn’t stay there for too long.
 Around 1000 AD, they got kicked out of North America and after that North America was just a mysterious land and the Vikings stopped sending people there.

 The colony in Greenland would also eventually fail.
 Over hundreds of years, Greenland lost contact with the rest of Europe.
 The climate changed, growing colder and harsh.

-A variety of factors were very likely contributed to the mysterious disappearance of the Norse of Greenland.
+Various factors likely contributed to the mysterious disappearance of the Norse of Greenland.
 By the 15th century, the colonies were entirely abandoned.
-Europe itself was changing in ways that made Viking raids less feasible as well.
-Nations like England and France started to maintain their own standing, professional armies.
-The kings of these nations quite simply were tired of the Vikings and built defences around vulnerable targets.
+Europe itself was changing in ways that also made Viking raids less feasible.
+Nations like England and France started maintaining their standing and professional armies.
+The kings of these nations were tired of the Vikings and built defences around vulnerable targets.

 Viking History: End of an Era

-The Viking Age was obviously coming to an end.
+The Viking Age was coming to an end.
 The influence of the Norsemen was fading.
-Slowly, the Vikings culture and religion began to fade out of existence as they lost land and many converted to Christianity.
-This conformity more or less was what effectively ended the Viking Age.
-But many regard one final event as the ultimate conclusion.
+Slowly, the Viking culture and religion began to fade out of existence as they lost land, and many converted to Christianity.
+This conformity, more or less, effectively ended the Viking Age.
+However, many regard one final event as the ultimate conclusion.

 They both failed and got killed.
 An already weakened Viking culture had finally reached its end.
-Around this time, the beliefs and culture of the Vikings and Nords had slowly begun disappearing with Christianity taking prominence.
+Around this time, the beliefs and culture of the Vikings and Nords slowly began disappearing, with Christianity taking prominence.
 This was a slow process, though.
 It took nearly two centuries after the fall of the Vikings for Christianity to be universal throughout Scandinavia.

-I wish more could be said about the Vikings, but in all honesty, moving too far outside battles and raids leads to a deep amount of uncertainty.
-Those the Vikings raided documented Vikings far more than they did themselves along with Christians who had a bit of a bias considering the Vikings’ paganism.
+I wish more could be said about the Vikings, but in all honesty, moving too far outside battles and raids leads to a profound amount of uncertainty.
+Those the Vikings raided documented Vikings far more than they did themselves, along with Christians who had a bit of a bias considering the Vikings’ paganism.

-The popular Norse sagas detailing their culture in history were created after the Viking Age had ended.
+The famous Norse sagas detailing their culture in history were created after the Viking Age had ended.
 Complicating the legitimacy of some stories.

 Viking History: In a Nutshell

 The Viking history is a strange one.
-The same can be told for their legacy.
-Very little authentic history was preserved from such a widespread culture.
-Norse culture had somewhat influenced western civilization.
-Thursday is named after Thor’s Day for those who are not aware.
-And even though the Viking Age came to an end, it’s still pretty hard to forget about those fearsome and ruthless fighters.
+The same can be said for their legacy.
+Minimal authentic history was preserved from such a widespread culture.
+Norse culture had somewhat influenced Western civilization.
+For those unaware, Thursday is named after Thor’s Day.
+And even though the Viking Age ended, it’s still pretty hard to forget about those fearsome and ruthless fighters.

 Which fact did you find interesting about the Vikings through this article?
 Let us know in the comments below!